oliverjam/first-class-functions/README.md

 ## Challenge

-1. Copy the event listener code into your editor
+1. Type the event listener code into your editor
 1. Extract the inline function and assign it to a variable
 1. Use the extracted function as your event listener